 "Ai" means harmony or to come together, "Ki" means spirit or energy", and "Do" literally means the path or way.
-Put togher, "Aikido" literally means the way of spirital harmony.
+Put together, "Aikido" literally means the way of spiritual harmony.
 By its nature, Aikido is a strictly self-defense, yet decisively effective, martial art that seeks to neutralize aggression through economic movements while preserving the attacker and defender.

 Aikido of Suenaka-Ha Indiana teaches Suenaka-Ha Tetsugaku-Ho Aikido.
 Simply put, Suenaka-Ha Tetsugaku-Ho (Suenaka style, philosophical way) Aikido is a synthesis of Founder Morihei Ueshiba O’Sensei’s Aikido and that of Shin-Shin Toitsu Aikido founder Koichi Tohei Sensei.
 It is a system of self-defense designed to be street-effective, while paying equal attention to spiritual, mental and moral/ethical development.